Welcome to our pourover coffee guide. Either you're here because you're already a huge fan of filter coffee, and you'd like some more tips.

 Pourover Coffee Ratio

-Understanding coffee ratios is one of the most important factors when producing worldly tasting coffee.
+Understanding coffee ratios is one of the most important factors in producing world-class-tasting coffee.

 Becoming a Barista Pro with Pourover Coffee:

-If you're a total coffee nerd and you love weighing you coffee, buying beans, grinding fresh with your favourite coffee grinder, and analysing every brewing detail then there's a reason you continued reading.
+Suppose you're a total coffee nerd who loves weighing your coffee, buying beans, grinding fresh with your favourite coffee grinder, and analysing every brewing detail.
+In that case, there's a reason you continued reading.

-Here is some top rated advice if you want to take things to the next level.
-If you've ticked off all the equipment buys, weighing and technique, there's only two things left to consider;
+Here is some top-rated advice if you want to take things to the next level.
+If you've ticked off all the equipment buys, weighing and technique, there are only two things left to consider;

 1. Buy the best coffee beans in the UK.